ShodaPratheepKumarReddy/stepin255967/1_Requirements/README.md

 ![System Overview](https://github.com/ShodaPratheepKumarReddy/stepin255967/blob/main/1_Requirements/System.png)
 ### Features
 #### Arthimetic Operations:By choosing  choice between '1' to '4'
-* '1' - Addition
+* '1'-Addition
-* '2' - Subtraction
+* '2'-Subtraction
-* '3' - Multiplication
+* '3'-Multiplication
-* '4' - Division
+* '4'-Division
 #### Other Operations: By choosing choice between '5' to '8'
-* '5' - Power
+* '5'-Power
-* '6' - Square root of a number.
+* '6'-Square root of a number.
-* '7' - logarithm with base 10.
+* '7'-logarithm with base 10.
-* '8' - Factorail of a number.
+* '8'-Factorail of a number.
 #### Trignometric Operations: By choosing choice between '9' to '14'
-* '9'  - Sine function.
+* '9'-Sine function.
-* '10' - Cosine function
+* '10'-Cosine function
-* '11' - Tangent function
+* '11'-Tangent function
-* '12' - Cotangent function
+* '12'-Cotangent function
-* '13' - Secant function
+* '13'-Secant function
-* '14' - Cosecant function
+* '14'-Cosecant function

 ## SWOT ANALYSIS
 ![SWOT Analysis](https://github.com/ShodaPratheepKumarReddy/stepin255967/blob/main/1_Requirements/swot.png)

 # 4W&#39;s and 1&#39;H
 ## Who
 * Any user can use this project for performing calculations quickly.
 ## What
-#### For performing the below operations
+### For performing the below operations
 * Arthimetic Operations
 * Trignometric Operations
 * Other Operations like calculating power, square root and factorial.
 ## When
 * User can use at any time for performing calculations.
 ## Where
 * This Project can be used by the users at anywhere with a computer having windows or linux Operating system.
 ## How
 * By choosing the correct choice number for the operation to be performed.The user will be getting the result ouptut on the display without having knowledge on C or any other programming.